Mexico's Pemex declares Ramones II natgas pipeline tender void

 Since 1995, Mexico’s gas pipeline infrastructure has grown by nearly 1,112 miles, or nearly 20 percent, on investment of $2 billion, according to Pemex data.

-Reporting by David Alire Garcia; Editing by Marguerita Choy and Grant McCool
+Reporting by David Alire Garcia; Editing by Simon Gardner and Marguerita Choy